backtrace-labs/backtrace-android/README.md

 - `RetryLimit` - the maximum number of times `BacktraceDatabase` will attempt to resend error report before removing it from the database.

-If you want to clear your database or remove all reports after send method you can use `Clear` or `Flush` methods.
+If you want to clear your database or remove all reports after send method you can use `clear` or `flush` methods.